 All Export Layouts:Omit empty rows.

 Tabular Multiple Column: Filter Rows Based Upon Boolean Line Item.
 Exports rows according to whether a control Boolean line item is true or false.
 If selected, any rows for which the Boolean line item is false will not be included in the export.
-See Export - Tabular Multiple Column.
+See Export - Tabular Multiple Colum.